mjbrodzik/ipynb_melt_onset/README.md

 # conda environments:
 base                 * C:<your home directory>\miniconda3

+Now install a package called mamba in the base environment that will speed up a lot of the rest of the process:

+conda install mamba

-Now create a new environment that we will use for our project:
+Now use mamba to create a new environment that we will use for our project:

-conda create -n cetb python~=3.7 cetbtools jupyter basemap seaborn
+mamba create -n cetb python~=3.7 cetbtools matplotlib scipy jupyter basemap seaborn

 To get a very specific cetbtools:

-conda create -n cetbTest python~=3.7 cetbtools==1.6.0.rc2 jupyter basemap seaborn
+mamba create -n cetbTest python~=3.7 cetbtools==1.6.0.rc2 matplotlib scipy jupyter basemap seaborn

 N.B.:
 1) jupyter is needed for running jupyter notebooks